pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 ### `commit-timeout`

 - The maximum timeout when executing a transaction commit
-- Default value: 41s
+- Default value: `41s`
-- It is required to set this value larger than twice of the Raft election timeout
+- It is required to set this value larger than twice of the Raft election timeout.

 ### `max-txn-time-use`